 What to Expect

 The first step to getting connected to counseling services is to schedule an initial consultation appointment.
+To make an initial consultation appointment at the Counseling Center, simply call us at 312-996-3490.
 Though availability for the initial consultation appointment varies across the year, we do our best to meet with you as soon as possible.
 The receptionist will speak with you about the reasons you are seeking assistance and will schedule you with an appropriate counselor.
 If you are experiencing a mental health crisis, please be sure to let us know.

 The first thing you will be asked to do when you arrive to your initial consultation appointment is to complete preliminary information forms using a computer in our reception area.
 (If you are not able to use the computer, alternate means to complete these forms can be provided.)
 These forms ask about demographic and contact information, as well as your reasons for pursuing counseling services.
 You will also be asked to read and sign forms that explain our confidentiality policy and your rights and responsibilities in counseling.
 In order to ensure there is enough time to complete this process, we ask that you arrive 30 minutes prior to your scheduled appointment time.
 After you have completed all forms, this information goes to the receptionist, who will make them available to your scheduled counselor to review before your session.